-I have treated hundreds of cases of plantar fasciitis in my office and I make an effort to educate them on how it develops.
-I explain that scar tissue is the underlying cause and many of them will question, what causes plantar fasciitis scar tissue?
+I have treated hundreds of cases of plantar fasciitis in my office and I make an effort to educate them on the underlying cause of the condition.
+I explain that scar tissue must be removed to gain any real progress.
+Many of them will question, what causes plantar fasciitis scar tissue?

 Dr. Angela Walk

 Specializing in Foot & Gait Mechanics

 Scar tissue is a collection of cells and collagen that covers the site of the injury.
 People can develop scar tissue as a result of an injury or from surgery.
 When a person has an injury, the body responds by repairing the damaged tissue by laying down these areas of scar tissue.

 Scar tissue also forms as a result of a repetitive stress.
 It is also referred to as fascial adhesions, fascial restrictions, or simply “knots.”
 Think of scar tissue as the body’s duct tape.